Klaviyo vs Mailchimp for Ecommerce 2026: The Definitive Comparison

 Klaviyo integrations:

-- Shopify & Shopify Plus (deepest native integration in the market)
+- Shopify & Shopify Plus (the deepest integration available, honestly)

 - WooCommerce, BigCommerce, Magento